filipesmedeiros/data-vis-dashboard/README.md

-# root-website
-This is the repository for the Root company website.
+## This is the repository for my personal portfolio website

-## technology stack
-* Gatsby.js
-* React
-* styled-components